-The sub-fund aimed to achieve the promoted environmental and social characteristics by assessing potential assets through an in-house DWS ESG assessment methodology, regardless of their economic prospects for success, and by applying exclusion criteria based on this assessment.
-The DWS ESG assessment methodology was based on the DWS ESG database, which used data from several ESG data providers, public sources, and/or internal assessments to arrive at derived overall scores.
-Internal assessments took into account factors such as an issuer's future expected ESG developments, plausibility of data with regard to past or future events, the willingness to engage in dialogue on ESG matters, and ESG-related decisions of a company.
+The sub-fund aims to achieve the promoted environmental and social characteristics by assessing potential assets via an in-house DWS ESG assessment methodology, regardless of their economic prospects for success and by applying exclusion criteria based on this assessment.
+The DWS ESG assessment methodology is based on the DWS ESG database, which uses data from several ESG data providers, public sources and/or internal assessments to arrive at derived overall scores.
+Internal assessments take into account factors such as an issuer's future expected ESG developments, plausibility of data with regard to past or future events, the willingness to engage in dialogue on ESG matters and ESG-related decisions of a company.

-The DWS ESG database derived coded scores within different assessment approaches, as detailed below.
-Individual assessment approaches were based on a letter scale from "A" to "F." Each issuer received one of six possible scores, with "A" representing the highest score and "F" representing the lowest score on the scale.
-Within other assessment approaches, the DWS ESG database provided separate assessments, including those related to revenues earned from controversial sectors or the degree of involvement in controversial weapons.
-If an issuer's score in one assessment approach was deemed insufficient, the sub-fund was prohibited from investing in that issuer or that asset, even if this issuer or asset would generally be eligible according to the other assessment approaches.

-The DWS ESG database used, among others, the following assessment approaches to evaluate whether issuers/assets complied with the promoted environmental and social characteristics and whether companies in which investments were made applied good governance practices:
+The DWS ESG database derives coded scores within different assessment approaches as further detailed below.
+Individual assessment approaches are based on a letter scale from "A" to "F".
+Each issuer receives one of six possible scores, with "A" representing the highest score and "F" representing the lowest score on the scale.
+Within other assessment approaches, the DWS ESG database provides separate assessments, including, for example, related to revenues earned from controversial sectors or the degree of involvement in controversial weapons.
+If an issuer's score in one assessment approach is deemed insufficient, the sub-fund is prohibited from investing in that issuer or that asset, even if this issuer or this asset would in general be eligible according to the other assessment approaches.
+The DWS ESG database uses, among others, the following assessment approaches to evaluate whether issuers/assets comply with the promoted environmental and social characteristics and whether companies in which investments are made apply good governance practices.

-• DWS Climate and Transition Risk Assessment
+DWS Climate and Transition Risk Assessment

-The DWS Climate and Transition Risk Assessment evaluates issuers in the context of climate change and environmental changes, for example, with respect to greenhouse gas reduction and water conservation.
-Issuers that contributed less to climate change and other negative environmental changes or were less exposed to these risks received better scores.
+The DWS Climate and Transition Risk Assessment evaluated issuers in the context of climate change and environmental changes, for example with respect to greenhouse gas reduction and water conservation.
+Issuers that contributed less to climate change and other negative environmental changes or were less exposed to these risks, receive better scores.
 Issuers with an excessive climate and transition risk profile (i.e., a letter score of "F") were excluded as an investment.

-• DWS Norm Assessment
+DWS Norm Assessment

-The DWS Norm Assessment evaluates the behavior of companies, for example, within the framework of the principles of the UN Global Compact, the standards of the International Labour Organization, and behavior within generally accepted international standards and principles.
+The DWS Norm Assessment evaluated the behavior of companies, for example, within the framework of the principles of the UN Global Compact, the standards of the International Labour Organization, and behavior within generally accepted international standards and principles.
 The DWS Norm Assessment examines, for example, human rights violations, violations of workers' rights, child or forced labor, adverse environmental impacts, and business ethics.
-The assessment considers violations of the aforementioned international standards.
+The assessment considered violations of the aforementioned international standards.
 These were assessed using data from ESG data providers and/or other available information, such as the expected future developments of these violations as well as the willingness of the company to engage in a dialogue on related business decisions.
 Companies with the worst DWS Norm Assessment score (i.e., a letter score of "F") were excluded as an investment.

-• UN Global Compact Assessment
+UN Global Compact Assessment